vishesh-sarinDXB/my-journey/README.md

 Thank you to anyone who didn’t just read the TL;DR and I hope to get a ton of critical feedback from everyone here (especially any Grandmasters that might be lurking).

 # Day 1
-10 mins Khan Academy, did factor pairs quiz twice.
+10 mins Khan Academy around 10 AM, did factor pairs quiz twice.
 First I missed a few, second I got them all.
-In pre algebra
+In pre algebra 17 mins Responding to Kaggle Forum post around 2:45 PM.